fac30/agency-site--oleg-elena/README.md

 - **Pipeline:**

-  - Enhanced the project with continuous  deployment (CD) to the Cloud hosting.
+  - Set up the continuous deployment (CD) to the Cloud hosting.

 - **Involved a TLS protected domain name:**